County Hall, Carrick-on-Shannon

 County Hall (Áras an Chontae, Cora Droma Rúisc) is a municipal facility at St George's Terrace, Carrick-on-Shannon in County Leitrim, Ireland.

 History

-The former gaol, which was originally a much larger affair, and the prison governor's house, a two-storey rendered building, were both completed in around 1810.
+The former jail, which was originally a much larger affair, and the prison governor's house, a two-storey rendered building, were both completed in around 1810.
 Both buildings were acquired by Leitrim County Council in 1902.
-In 1968, a substantial part of the gaol was demolished leaving just the limestone guard building and the prison governor's house.
+In 1968, a substantial part of the jail was demolished leaving just the limestone guard building and the prison governor's house.
 The county council, which had previously been based in the Carrick-on-Shannon Courthouse, moved into the guardhouse, the prison governor's house and some newly built modern office facilities in 1994.
 The complex was refurbished and further extended in 2017.